Worcester, England: Arts and cinema

-The famous 18th-century actress Sarah Siddons made her acting début at the Theatre Royal in Angel Street.
+The 18th-century actress Sarah Siddons made her acting début at the Theatre Royal in Angel Street.
 Her sister, the novelist Ann Julia Kemble Hatton, otherwise Ann of Swansea, was born in the city.
 Also born in Worcester was Matilda Alice Powles, better known as Vesta Tilley, a leading male impersonator and music hall artiste.

-In present-day Worcester, the Swan Theatre stages professional touring and local amateur productions and is the base for the Worcester Repertory Company.
+The Swan Theatre stages professional touring and local amateur productions and is the base for the Worcester Repertory Company.
 Past heads have included John Doyle and David Wood OBE.
-The current artistic director of the company and the theatre is Chris Jaeger MBE.
+The director of the company and the theatre as of 2019 is Sarah-Jane Morgan.
 Stars who started their careers in the Worcester Repertory Company and the Swan Theatre include Imelda Staunton, Sean Pertwee, Celia Imrie, Rufus Norris, Kevin Whately and Bonnie Langford.
-Directors too have made a name for themselves: Phyllida Lloyd starting her career as an associate under John Doyle.

 Huntingdon Hall is a historic church now used as venue for an eclectic range of musical and comedy performances.
 Recent acts have included Van Morrison, Eddie Izzard, Jack Dee, Omid Djalili and Jason Manford.
-The Marrs Bar is a venue for gigs and stand-up comedy.
+The Marrs Bar (in Pierpoint Street) is a venue for gigs and stand-up comedy.

 Worcester has two multi-screen cinemas; the Vue Cinema complex is located in Friar Street and the Odeon in Foregate Street – both were 3D-equipped by March 2010.